-Three main dimensions emerge from the literature on the subject: the teacher-student relationship, the students' relationships with their parents, and their involvement in school activities (Roy et al., 2012c).
-Although gender differences do appear for the first two dimensions, it would seem that involvement in extracurricular activities has a fairly significant influence on identity development in both boys and girls since it allows them to learn more about themselves (strengths, interests) and to assert themselves more clearly as people (Roy et al., 2012c).
+According to the Conseil supérieur de l'éducation (2002), the transition from secondary school to college seems to be a critical step in the academic and personal progress of students in a context of social change that adds to the difficulties they must already deal with as they attempt to define their personal and professional identities.
+Three main dimensions emerge from the literature on the subject: the teacher-student relationship, the students' relationships with their parents, and their involvement in school activities (Roy, Bouchard and Turcotte, 2012c).
+Although gender differences do appear for the first two dimensions, it would seem that involvement in extracurricular activities has a fairly significant influence on identity development in both boys and girls since it allows them to learn more about themselves (strengths, interests) and to assert themselves more clearly as a person (Roy, Bouchard and Turcotte, 2012c).